StevenMayher/431-2021/classes/class13/projectAearly.md

 - Jay Wei "How is number of mental health providers in the population, unemployment rate, number of poor mental health days, and percentage of the population that frequently feels mentally distressed related to suicide rate?" which is way too long.
 - Olivia Wilcox "Health Factors Associated with Teen Births"
 - Sneha Yamsani "How is Life Expectancy Effected Working in a Biotech Hub?" where I'm not happy with the use of the word "effected"
-- Jiayue Yang, who needs a real title
+- Jiayue Yang, who needs a real title.

+### No "Early Submission"

 We did not receive an early project proposal from these 16 people: